yolken/yolken-blog/site/_posts/2019-10-06-leaving-a-job.md

 isn't a guarantee that you'll feel better about your job when you get back, but it can at least give you more time to think about your situation and explore alternatives without the grind of your day-to-day work.
-Note that extended leaves taken for voluntary reasons require advance permission from your employer.
-Even if the leave is completely unpaid, there's no guarantee of approval, particularly if there's any suspicion that you might not come back.
+Note that extended leaves taken for voluntary reasons require advance permission from your employer, and, even if the leave is completely unpaid, there's no guarantee of approval.

 ## Giving notice